 mdm-deploy-email parameters in the

 mdm-config.json file.
-Now the device will always be associated with that specified user.
-In addition, the issued device certificate will contain a User Principal Name (UPN) username in the Subject Alternative Name field.
+The issued device certificate will contain a User Principal Name (UPN) username in the Subject Alternative Name field.

 Device TrustScore Integration with Workspace ONE UEM

-For organizations that have Workspace ONE UEM as their Device Manager and already integrated Banyan via the Workspace ONE UEM API, the Banyan Desktop App will capture all features it normally does, and, in addition, uses the Workspace ONE UEM API to check for Device Compliance.
-If Workspace ONE UEM reports the device as compliant, Banyan calculates Device TrustScore based on device features captured by the Desktop App.
+For organizations that have Workspace ONE UEM as their Device Manager and have already integrated Banyan via the Workspace ONE UEM API, the Banyan Desktop app will capture all the features that it normally captures.
+In addition, the app will use the Workspace ONE UEM API to check for Device Compliance.
+If Workspace ONE UEM reports the device as compliant, Banyan will calculate Device TrustScore based on device features captured by the Desktop app.
 If Workspace ONE UEM reports the device as not compliant, the Device TrustScore is set to 0.